Demianight/ansara_task/README.md

 ## Overview

 This project is a simple task tracking API that enables users to create, manage, and update tasks, with support for detailed status tracking and comments.
-Users can create accounts, authenticate, and track task changes over time, while each task can have multiple statuses updated by various users.
+Users can create accounts, authenticate, and track task changes over time, while each task can have multiple statuses updated by various users. <br>

+Interactive docs can be accessed at /swagger or /redoc after host.

 ### Key Features